 Cold water corals, which are the type of corals found in the Study Area, are suspension-feeding invertebrates with delicate appendages that capture food particles from the water column.
 Cold water corals do not contain symbiotic algae and as a result, can live in deeper waters without the influence of sunlight.
 Most corals require a hard substrate to attach to, while some can anchor themselves into soft sediment (DFO 2011b).
 The Northeast Channel Coral Conservation area is located within the Study Area on the southeast corner of Georges Bank, in between Georges and Browns Banks (Deller 2012) (refer to Section 3.2.7).
 In June of 2002, following successive video surveys conducted by DFO and Dalhousie University, the Northeast Channel Coral Conservation Area was established by DFO (Cogswell et al. 2009).
-The area of the conservation area is 424 km 2 and consists of a restricted bottom fishing zone (90% of the area) and a limited bottom fishing zone (10% of the area).
+The area of the conservation area is 424 km2 and consists of a restricted bottom fishing zone (90% of the area) and a limited bottom fishing zone (10% of the area).
 The area was chosen based on having the highest density of octocorals, specifically the bubblegum coral, Paragoria arborea, and the seacorn coral, Primnoa resedaeformis, in the Maritimes.
-In addition to having the highest concentrations of these corals, there was also evidence of recent disturbances to corals in the area from bottom fishing activities (Cogswell et al. 2009).
+In addition to having the highest corals in the area from bottom fishing activities (Cogswell et al. 2009).
 Table 3.11 summarizes characteristics of cold water corals in the Study Area.